Today I want to show you how to avoid giving away free design services by using a strategy called ‘The Principle of Reciprocity’.

 For example, when a friend compliments you in a social setting and says “… hey, I really like your new hair cut” how do you typically respond?

-This reflex-like behavior may seem innocent enough until you realize just how powerful it is.
+This reflex-like behavior may seem innocent enough until you realize just how powerful it can be.

 For example, if one of your neighbors invites you to one of their social functions then you’re more likely to respond by inviting them to one of yours (even if you’re not so close).